 Thanks to generous support from the Jacques Hardré fund, the department will be able to offer two awards of $5,000 each to graduate students in French to support summer research.
 The stipend may be used to fund travel for research purposes but is intended primarily to provide financial support for a sustained period of research and writing free from employment.
 Examples of eligible projects include but are not limited to a dissertation chapter, an article for publication, or a digital humanities project.

 To apply: Please submit a 2-page description of the project to be accomplished during the summer award period, including a statement of how completing this project will contribute to the applicant’s development as a scholar.
-Please address your application to the Graduate Advisory Committee and submit it via email to Shavon Carey by April 1.
+Please address your application to the Graduate Advisory Committee and submit it via the online award application by March 1.

 Selection criteria include the quality and feasibility of the proposed project, its relevance to the applicant’s development as a scholar, and the applicant’s academic standing in the program.

 Awardees will be required to submit a 1-page report on their accomplishments during the award period by September 1.